mwelwankuta/mexpress/README.md

  here is a sample of how to create an endpoint

 ## Get Endpoint
-  each requests is represented by an if statement for example
+  each route is represented by an if statement for example

   ```py
     if router.split('?')[0] == '/':